l3wi/HUB/knowledge-base/KnowledgeBase.md

 ### Hub Limitations

-Hub prevents re-use of deposit addresses internally BUT does not prevent users re-using deposit addresses after sweeps.
+Hub prevents re-use of deposit addresses internally BUT does not prevent users re-submitting deposit addresses after sweeps.
 Users must take responsibility for retiring old addresses.

-It is ill-advised to attach children of multisig transactions to each other so this functionality does not exist
+It is ill-advised to attach children of multisig transactions to each other

 Cold storage has not been addressed

-**Are there plans to extend to product to overcome these limitations**
+**Are there plans to extend to product to overcome these limitations?**

 New features are driven from user requests

 **Are there other products that can overcome these limitations?**